International Women’s Day is March 8th and we want to help promote this great day by looking into how famous female photographers portray women.

 Within photography, we notice lines and shapes in a way that others may not.
 Our training gives us valuable information that helps us to understand why something is flattering or unflattering, and that is where attention should be focused.

-4. Every woman on this earth has insecurities about their bodies (even Beyoncé).
-As a photographer it is important that you make anything your model is self-conscious of fade away into the background.
+4. Every woman on this earth has insecurities about their body (even Beyoncé).
+As a photographer, it is important that you make anything your model is self-conscious of fade away into the background.
 Always highlight the positives!

 5. If you are also being the creative director, make sure you are constantly offering guidance.
 Empower your model “yes that looks great, try that again” and always give them plenty of ideas, direction and instruction.
 If necessary, demonstrate yourself.